GabrielBDias77/ecm251-2021-lab3/FIFA/README.md

-# BackEnd
+# Projeto Review Fifa

-BackEnd do nosso projeto de review de cartas do Fifa.
+BackEnd e FrontEnd do nosso projeto de review de cartas do Fifa.

-## Passo a Passo da Criação:
+## Passo a Passo da Criação do BackEnd:

 - Criação do banco de dados.
 - Começo do backend (criar as variaveis do banco em models).